jay-johnson/metalnetes/docs/source/index.rst

 Here's `Rook-Ceph Troubleshooting Guide as well <https://github.com/rook/rook/blob/master/Documentation/ceph-teardown.md>`__

-When I hit issues like below where there are pids that never die and are outside Kubernetes, I just destroy and recreate the vms with: ``./kvm/_uninstall.sh; sleep 10; ./boot.sh``
+When I hit issues like below where there are pids that never die and are outside Kubernetes, I just destroy and recreate the VMs with: ``./kvm/_uninstall.sh; sleep 10; ./boot.sh``

 ::